demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/SurfacedTeam-Surfaced/README.md

 - ClownHorn Fish : Toot toot!
 This little clownfish will follow the first player it sees, even able to follow them inside.
 It will occasionally honk its magical clown horn giving varying buffs and rarely some debuffs.
 It can be interacted with and Squeezed for a guaranteed boost but it comes at a cost...

-- Super scary mode : Terrifying blue lobster that mimics random sound effects and scares the player when looked at.
+- Super scary mode : Terrifying creature that mimics random sound effects and scares the player when looked at.
 </details>

 ## Bug Reporting